Fifth Street, St. Charles, MO

 While it may seem counterintuitive to bring kids to a park and then indoors, the e-sports arena is designed to provide an inclusive environment where children of all abilities can compete on an equal playing field.
 This includes opportunities for kids in wheelchairs to compete alongside their peers both in the e-sports arena and outdoors on the adventure playground.

-The new playground will be a fully inclusive space, featuring swings, slides, climbers, spinners, two rentable shelters, and three interactive play towers connected by ropes and bridges.
-The entire project is scheduled for completion by late 2024, setting the stage for Kinetic Park to become a vibrant, all-ages destination focused on dynamic play and inclusivity.
+The new playground is a fully inclusive space, featuring swings, slides, climbers, spinners, two rentable shelters, and three interactive play towers connected by ropes and bridges.
+The entire project opened in April 2025, setting the stage for Kinetic Park to become a vibrant, all-ages destination focused on dynamic play and inclusivity.

 BJC Progress West Data Center & MOB